When you save a department to your interests, it will be added to the My Interests section of your My Christie's account.

 After dedicating his professional life to artists and galleries, John came to Christie’s in 2012 as Senior Vice-President and International Director of Private Sales.
 Relying on his thorough knowledge of Modern and Contemporary Art, John invokes the spirit of art dealing at galleries into private sales at Christie’s.
 “What is particularly appealing about Christie’s,” remarks John, “is the variety of options it gives the seller, from placing a sensitive work through private sales to making a sensational statement at auction.”

 Koji Inoue is the Specialist Head of the New York Evening Sales of Post-War & Contemporary Art.
-Under Koji’s direction the sale has grown significantly and since 2012 produced three consecutive world records for the category with $388.5, $412.2, and $495 million sold in the respective May, November and May Evening Sales.
+Under Koji’s direction the sale has grown significantly and since May 2012 produced four consecutive world records for the category culminating in November’s record breaking sale of $691.5 million—the highest total for an auction sale in art market history.
 Highlights of his impact on this venue include the consignment and sale of the world record for Richard Diebenkorn, major works by Jackson Pollock, Willem de Kooning, Alexander Calder, Andy Warhol, Roy Lichtenstein, Vija Celmins and Jean-Michel Basquiat.
 In addition to his contributions at auction Koji is actively involved in private sales.
 Prior to joining Christie's in 2008 he worked for five years on Wall Street at Citigroup and Barclays Capital on their bond capital markets and derivatives trading desks.
 Born in Tokyo, Koji is fluent in Japanese and English and is instrumental to the department’s strategic vision to utilize the full strength and combined experience of the international team.

 Jennifer Yum is Vice President, Head of Morning Session, in the Post-War and Contemporary Art department, joining Christie’s in 1998.
 She recently rejoined Christie’s after working as a private advisor specializing in acquisitions, appraisals and art finance as well as for another auction house as Head of Sale, Contemporary Art.
 Prior to joining Christie's, Jennifer was a lecturer at the Metropolitan Museum of Art.
 Jennifer earned her Bachelor’s degree from Boston University with honors in Art History in 1992.
 She also earned a Master’s degree in Art History from Case Western Reserve University in 1996.
 Jennifer is currently A.B.D.